katendejericho5/FINAL-YEAR-PROJECT/README.md

 # Group24-22
- This is  about final year project files
+This repository contains GROUP24-22 final year project --mobile application code,paper as well as the notebooks for the models